The Zhang lab seeks to address two big questions:

 In the past decades, none of the neurodegenerative drugs identified in rodents have been successfully translated to human.
 Thus, a more patient-relevant system is required to test drugs for neurodegenerative diseases.
 The recently developed iPSC technology allows us to generate neurons directly from patient cells, providing a model system with the best patient-relevance.
-We use the iPSC-derived neurons to verify our findings from Drosophila and cell lines.
+We use the iPSC-derived neurons to verify our findings in Drosophila and cell line studies.
 We perform immunofluorescent staining, Western Blot, and cell death assays on these neurons.

 iPSC experiments are expensive and labor-intensive.
 Also, they are not in vivo.